Veterans & Military Services

 Chapter 30 Montgomery GI Bill® (active duty or veteran status)

 - Montgomery GI Bill® / Chapter 30 (active duty or veteran status) must have served in the United States Armed Forces and participated in the GI Bill® program.
 In most instances, veterans must also have been honorably discharged.
-Veterans must complete Form 22-1990 at www.vets.gov/education/apply more information can be found at www.gibill.va.gov.
+Veterans must complete an application at www.va.gov/education/apply.
 The student must provide a copy of the certificate of eligibility to the HCC School Certifying Official upon enrollment at the college.

 Chapter 31 Vocational Rehabilitation (service-connected disabled veterans)